 Abigail Simoneau, flute, new hampshire

 Abigail Simoneau, a New Hampshire native, is currently pursuing her Doctorate of Musical Arts at the University of North Carolina at Greensboro.
-Ms. Simoneau is adjunct music faculty at Alamance Community College in Graham, North Carolina and is Director of Music Education and Community Outreach athe Moore Music Company.
+Ms. Simoneau is adjunct music faculty at Alamance Community College in Graham, North Carolina and is Director of Music Education and Community Outreach at the Moore Music Company.
 Ms. Simoneau earned her Master of Music degree in Flute Performance from Southern Illinois University Carbondale and her Bachelor of Arts from the University of New Hampshire.
 Her teachers include Linda True, Peggy Vagts, Douglas Worthen, Carla Copeland-Burns, and Erika Boysen.
-Ms. Simoneau has performed with numerous ensembles throughout her college career, and this will be her seventh season with the Southern Illinois Music Festival.
+Ms. Simoneau has performed with numerous ensembles throughout her college career, and this will be her eighth season with the Southern Illinois Music Festival.
 She also performs regularly with the Piedmont Wind Symphony, Western Piedmont Symphony, and the Hickory Choral Society in North Carolina.

 Juan Carlos Siviero, Viola, Space Coast Symphony Orchestra/Argentina

-This is Juan Carlos Siviero's 11th Season with the Southern Illinois Music Festival!
-A native Argentinian, Juan Carlos resides in Orlando, FL where he performs as Principal Violist with Space Coast Symphony Orchestra and holds membership with the Florida Lakes Symphony, The Villages Phiharmonic, and the Orlando Philharmonic.
+Juan Carlos Siviero has played 14 seasons with the Southern Illinois Music Festival!
+A native Argentinian, Juan Carlos resides in Orlando, FL where he performs as Principal Violist with Space Coast Symphony Orchestra and holds membership with the Charlotte Symphony Orchestra, The Villages Phiharmonic, and Ocala Symphony Orchestra.
 His orchestral experience included the Civic Orchestra of Chicago, Rockford Symphony, National Symphony Orchestra of Argentina, and the Orchestra of the State of Tucuman to name a few.
 Juan Carlos received his musical training from the Conservatorio Provincial de Musica de Tucuman, his Masters Degree from Roosevelt University, as well as a Graduate Certificate from DePaul University.
 He greatly enjoys teaching viola and violin.
 In his spare time, Juan Carlos is an enthusiast of Archeology, Astronomy, World War II, and American Civil War related subjects.
 He also cares for small cute felines.